Digital Business Structure

 In addition to assuming various roles and responsibilities, a content manager has to develop a wide range of skills and be proficient at using various content management tools.

 Before doing this, however, it’s important to understand the mindset of the content manager.
-This is covered in detail in the next lesson.
+We cover this in detail in the next lesson.

 Summary